Pavol Rusko: Promissory notes scandal and sentencing

 After leaving politics, Rusko maintained low profile and largely stayed out of the news.
 In 2018, he surprised the public by announcing that the actual way how he settled the dispute with Marián Kočner over the debt back in 2000 was by issuing promissory notes in the total value of 70 million EUR.
 Rusko claimed that he issued the promissory notes as a private individual but since he was the CEO of TV Markíza, the broadcaster was responsible for paying the debt as Rusko had previously lost all his property.
 On the basis of this promisory note, Kočner demanded millions of euros of payments from TV Markíza.
 His claimed was initially backed by a local court.

 In response to the lawsuit, TV Markíza filled a counter-suit, alleging Kočner and Rusko conspired to defraud the company by forging and backdating the promissory note.
 The broadcaster argued that there was no mention of the promissory notes in the accounting of the company and Rusko himself had never previously mentioned their existence.
-Rusko denied the claim, insisting the promissory notes were genuine and TV Markíza accounting was lacking also other important docments.
+Rusko denied the claim, insisting the promissory notes were genuine and TV Markíza accounting was lacking also other important documents.

 On 27 February 2020, the court sentenced Kočner and Rusko to 19 years in prison for falsifying the promissory notes and attempting to fraudulently extort millions from TV Markíza.
 The sentencing was confirmed by the appellate court on 12 January 2021.